dotnet/AspNetCore.Docs/aspnetcore/migration/webapi.md

 ## The configuration for ASP.NET Core Web API

 ASP.NET Core doesn't use the *App_Start* folder or the *Global.asax* file.
 The *web.config* file is added at publish time.
+For more information, see <xref:host-and-deploy/iis/web-config>.

 The *Program.cs* file: